boredzo/impluse-hfs/NOTES.md

 >The last 512 bytes were used during Apple's CPU manufacturing process.

+## The volume bitmap

+TN1150 makes a couple of important clarifications regarding the layout of the volume bitmap on disk (which HFS+ turns into the allocation bitmap file):

+>Using a file allows the bitmap itself to be allocated from allocation blocks.
+This simplifies the design, since volumes are now comprised of only one type of block -- the allocation block.
+The HFS is slightly more complex because it uses 512-byte blocks to hold the allocation bitmap and allocation blocks to hold file data.

+This means that the volume bitmap is always in 512-byte chunks, regardless of `drAlBlkSize`.

+>All of the volume's structures, including the volume header, are part of one or more allocation blocks (with the possible exception of the alternate volume header, discussed below).
+This differs from HFS, which has several structures (including the boot blocks, master directory block, and bitmap) which are not part of any allocation block.

+This part has two ramifications:

+- The first allocation block on an HFS volume starts after the VBM.
+(Though, does it have to start at a position that is a multiple of the block size?
+That is, if the VBM's last 512-byte chunk ends on a multiple of 512 but not 1024, does there need to be padding between that point and the next allocation-block-size multiple?)
+- Including everything all the way out to the edges of the volume changes _which_ blocks have to be marked as used.
+Effectively, the allocation bitmap on HFS+ has a handful of new blocks, marked as used, before and after the volume contents.

 ## Extents

 An extent is basically the same thing as an NSRange: a start point and a length.
 An extent is measured in allocation blocks.